 For the Eggs

 - 6 eggs

 - 1/2 cup zucchini, cut into julienne matchsticks

 - 2 green onions

-- 1-2 Tablespoons coconut milk (from a can), optional
+- 1-2 Tablespoons full-fat coconut milk, optional

 1. In a food processor, combine basil, garlic and pine nuts.
 Grind down until everything is chopped finely.

 2. Add the olive oil and process until smooth.
 Add salt and pepper to taste.

 3. Prepare the veggies: microwave the spinach and squeeze out the excess moisture.
 Julienne the zucchini and cut into matchsticks (I cheated and have a special julienne peeler which I absolutely love!).
 Slice the green onions thinly (whites and about half of the green tops).

 4. Crack eggs into a medium bowl and add coconut milk (if desired).
 Whisk until smooth.